dougcalobrisi/nested-github-runners-action/README.md

 ### Examples

 #### Building git
 In this test, we build `git` in multiple parallel jobs, with either 3 or 4 concurrent builds.
-We can see while the cost savings comes at the expense of overall time, by adding additional hosted runners with `nested-github-runners-action`, we can save up to 50% while only slightly increasing overall time.
+We can see while the cost savings comes at the expense of overall time, we can save up to 50% while only slightly increasing overall time, by adding additional hosted runners with `nested-github-runners-action`.
 | Nested?    | Parallel Jobs | Hosted Runners | Total Time     | Billable Time   | Cost          | Savings   |
 | :--------: | :-----------: | :------------: | :------------: | :-------------: | :-----------: | :-------: |
 | no         | 3             | 3              | 3m 17s         | 12m             | $0.096        | na        |